zachMahan64/bear16/README.md

       framebuffering, blitting, and memory allocator.
     - The VM and Assembler are written in modern C++ 23.
     - All programming for the Bear16 system must be done in raw assembly.
-    - The Bear16 architecture is inspired by x86 and RISC-V, although it deviates in its syntax, directives, and instruction layout.
+    - The Bear16 architecture is inspired by x86's expressiveness and RISC-V's simplicity, although it deviates in its syntax, directives, and instruction layout.
     - Bear16 is a pure Harvard architecture in which ROM and RAM occupy separate address spaces.
 This was done as a design choice largely to expand system memory given 16-bit address space constraints without the need for banking or wider-than-16-bit register addressing.